mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 })();
 ```

-We create a new proxy fetch that, in our case console logs all requests and then returns that it's done.
+We create a new proxied fetch, that in our case logs all requests to the console and then returns 'proxy done'.

-Then we pass this proxied fetch version to our class so that it will use this one.
+Then we pass proxied fetch version to our class so that it will use it.

+### Demo
-Feel free to try it on this CodePen.
-You can switch between passing the proxied fetch or leaving it empty.
+Feel free to try it in this CodePen.

+You can switch between passing the proxied fetch or leaving it empty and use the regular fetch API.

 <p class="codepen" data-height="300" data-default-tab="js,result" data-slug-hash="ExEarjV" data-user="rebelchris" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/ExEarjV">